Financial Aid & Scholarship Services

 University Financial Aid and Scholarship Services administers a broad spectrum of grants, scholarships, work-study funds, and loans in an attempt to meet the financial need of NMSU students.

 Students applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 Students must submit the FAFSA every year.
-The information reported on the FAFSA calculates a student’s Expected Family Contribution (EFC).
-The EFC is an index number used to determine your eligibility for federal financial aid.
-The formula that establishes the EFC is instituted by law and considers your family’s taxed and untaxed income, assets, and benefits (such as, unemployment or Social Security).
+The information reported on the FAFSA calculates the Student Aid Index (SAI).
+The SAI is an eligibility index number used to determine your eligibility for federal financial aid.
+The formula that establishes the SAI is instituted by law and is a result of the information provided on the FASFA.

-NMSU uses the EFC to determine your financial aid award.
-Some college scholarships also require an EFC.
+NMSU uses the SAI to determine your financial aid award.
+Some college scholarships also require an SAI.
 All information provided to the University Financial Aid and Scholarship Services is confidential.

 Students can begin applying for financial aid by submitting a FAFSA through studentaid.gov.
 Please refer to the NMSU-Las Cruces, Financial Aid and Scholarship Services web site for more information on awards and policies at fa.nmsu.edu.